dmg85/terminal-commands/README.md

 * `mkdir` Creates a folder eg: __mkdir__ folder1
 * `touch` Creates a file eg: __touch__ docs.txt
-  - You can also create multiple files at the same time using the following sintax: (here we are creating 10 numbered files)
+  - You can also create multiple files at the same time using the following syntax: (here we are creating 10 numbered files)

     ![Screen Shot 2023-05-20 at 7 56 34 PM](https://github.com/dmg85/terminal-commands/assets/69224630/bae7c955-fa59-4e02-a569-398abfbeb87f)

 * `rm` Remove files eg: __rm__ folder1, and there's also other options:
   - `rm -i` Prompts you a message asking if you want to delete the file
   - `rm -r` To delete an empty folder
-  - `rm -fr`To delete a folder with files in it
+  - `rm -fr` To delete a folder with files in it

 ## Copying and moving files :truck: